 The Office of Clinical Education oversees and manages the third and fourth years of the medical curriculum.
 The Office of Clinical Education is dedicated to providing students with quality clinical education services.
 For their third year, each student is assigned to a Regional Hub.
 Each Hub is staffed by a Regional Assistant Dean, and a Coordinator who serve as the student's primary contact during third year clinical rotations.
-BCOM's clinical training curriculum is community-based in affiliated hospitals and clinics and provides educational experiences under the preceptorship of credentialed, medical educator faculty.
+The College's clinical training curriculum is community-based in affiliated hospitals and clinics and provides educational experiences under the preceptorship of credentialed, medical educator faculty.
 Clinical assignments are based on multiple factors including availability of preceptors and the interests and preferences of individual students.
-Currently BCOM has five Regional Hubs located in Albuquerque, Las Cruces and Eastern New Mexico (NM), El Paso (TX), and Tucson (AZ).
+Currently the College has five Regional Hubs located in Albuquerque, Las Cruces and Eastern New Mexico (NM), El Paso (TX), Tucson (AZ), and Rockledge (FL).
 For more information, please visit our website: